crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/misconfigured-security-settings.md

 ### Misconfigured security settings

-Misconfigured security settings occur when systems, applications, or networks are set up insecurely, leaving them vulnerable to attacks.

 Unlike simple default settings issues, misconfigurations can arise from configuration or coding errors, lack of security awareness, and poor maintenance.

 **Common Examples of Security Misconfigurations**